Plugins

-Hook for registering custom Flask blueprints.
+Hook for collecting custom Flask blueprints.

 from flask import Blueprint